PCengineer48/restful-crud-app/README.md

 Author

 Sedat Can Uygur is a freelance full stack web developer.
-Previously I worked as a software intern in İlter Computer and Muğla University Computer Center.
+Previously I worked as a software intern in Ilter Computer and Muğla University Computer Center.

 Contents